micedreams/drop_down_menu_demo/README.md

 ```

 4. In the build method create a new list variable called the itemList.
-5. Create DropdownMenuItem type objects using the list and add it to the new itemList.
+5. Create DropdownMenuItem type objects using the list and add them to the new itemList.
 ```dart
 class _MyHomePageState extends State<MyHomePage> {
   .....